Easy and Reliable Ways to Improve the Effectiveness of the Enema

 Use additives in the enema water.
-These include Himalayan pink salt and essential oils.
+These include Celtic Sea Salt and essential oils.
 Sea salt, used in the first enema, helps to match the enema solution with the colon’s electrolyte levels, making it easier for the colon to take in all the enema solution without stimulating the colon to expel the added contents.
 Essential oils, used in the second enema, help to soothe and heal the colon.
 Essential oils to use are OHN Colon Cleanse Essential Oil Blend, frankincense, and the citrus oils.
 To learn more about using the essential oils in the colon, view our video, Essential Oils and Colon Cleanse.

 For your third fill, take a coffee enema.
 When you deliver coffee to the colon, you increase blood flow.
 Increased blood flow to the intestinal tract improves the el imination processes within the colon.
 And, given that all of our blood passes through the li ver every three minutes, the 12-to-15-minute coffee retention enema results in a form of dialysis and a uniquely effective detoxification.